surirohit/multi-camera-deeptam/README.md

 The text files be similar to the ones [_TUM RGBD sequences_](https://vision.in.tum.de/data/datasets/rgbd-dataset), i.e. each line should first contain the timestamp information followed by the data:
 * __Images__: Data is the file path relative to the `config.yaml` file
-* __Groundtruth__: Data is the cartesion poisiotn and quaternion orientation of that particular camera
+* __Groundtruth__: Data is the cartesion position and quaternion orientation of that particular camera (in world/camera frame)

 An example YAML configuration file is present [here](resources/data/sample_config.yaml).
 Please rename it to `config.yaml` and ensure that the directory for each camera contains this file.
 ```bash